rogelioprieto/linux-tips/_posts/TODO/2026-03-12-merge-videos-ffmpeg.md

 ## Solution 1: Using ffmpeg in bash

 ### Step 1.
-Create a list file with their paths, example:
+Create a list file with their paths
+Example, create the file `list.txt`:
 ```bash
 file 'uno.mp4'
 file 'dos.mp4'